romainl/Apprentice/README.md

 * dddbbb, in [r/vim](http://www.reddit.com/r/vim/comments/2fws13/syntax_on/ckekyg1): *“Haha, you've been quoted in the readme. romainl is still with us in spirit!
 Apprentice looks nice, and it's great that seems simple to get it working in terminal (no t_co hacks).”*

+* Gfixler again, in [r/vim](http://www.reddit.com/r/vim/comments/30dph9/solarizedlike_colorschemes/cprnfxm): *“My favorite color scheme by far is Apprentice, but again, it's completely subjective.
+Pick something that makes you feel good while using it.
+I particularly love Apprentice's selection blue color.
+I select things all the time just to experience it.
+So pretty.”*

 ;-)

 ---

 If light colorschemes are more your thing, [Disciple](https://github.com/romainl/Disciple) is an experimental and mostly unmaintained negative version of Apprentice.

-[Lightning](https://github.com/wimstefan/Lightning) is a light fork worth considering.
+[Lightning](https://github.com/wimstefan/Lightning) is a light fork of Apprentice worth considering.